 - Defining The Issues:

--Several translations of the Bible have been produced and thus distributed throughout the church.
-Christians tend to prefer specific versions such as the King James Version, New International Version or the New American Standard Bible over others.
-Church groups even recommend certain Bible translations which are used in the preaching pulpits of their congregations.
-In fact, many people mistakenly make the extrapolation that the existence of multiple Bible versions is the primary cause of division throughout the church and somehow proves that the manuscripts used for finding English equivalents for the words of the Hebrew, Greek, and Aramaic languages are hopelessly tainted by human bias.
-To make a long story short, people are worried or confused about the fact that there are several translations of the Bible which contain deviations in spelling, grammar, sentence structure, and even differences in chapter verses.
-On the other hand, having many different translations of the Bible can prove to be beneficial in study.
-It is not a bad thing in of itself.
+-Several translations of the Bible have been produced in the English language and are in circulation today.
+Christians read from translations ranging from the King James Version, New King James Version, New American Standard Bible, the New Living Bible, and others.
+Church groups even recommend specific Bible translations over others and use them in preaching pulpits.
+In fact, one may mistakenly infer that the existence of multiple editions of the Bible is the primary cause of division throughout the church or that the manuscripts used for finding English equivalents for the words of the Hebrew, Greek, and Aramaic languages are unreliable.
+To make a long story short, there are several translations of the Bible which contain deviations in wording, sentence structure, and even differences in chapter verses.
+However, having more than one translation of the Bible can prove to be beneficial in study.
+They can be used in further spreading the gospel.
+The existence of multiple Bible translations is not a bad thing in and of itself, although this is not to deny that some people are motivated by greed.

 - Bible Translation Or Version?

--First of all, it should be noted that the word "version" is not always the best way to describe a translation of a religious text.
-It misrepresents the nature of the painstaking research conducted by scholars who worked diligently to give us the most accurate as possible presentation of what the original authors of the biblical narratives wanted to relay to future generations.
-The science of "translation" works to find equivalents in one language so that different languages are able to maintain communication.
-The word "version" can give the misleading implication of intentional alteration or perversion with malicious motives.
-Translating works to make deciphering a message in a foreign language possible, whereas creating a version means carving out wanted portions of any given context to fit one's faulty bias.
+-The word "version" is not necessarily the best way to describe a translation of a religious text.
+It misrepresents the nature of the painstaking research conducted by scholars who worked diligently to give us the most accurate as possible presentation of what the original authors of the biblical narratives wanted to convey to their audiences.
+The science of translation works to find equivalents in one language so that different languages are able to maintain communication and understanding.
+The word "version" can give the misleading implication of intentional alteration or perversion with malicious motives (there are works of this nature in existence).
+The process of translating works to make deciphering a message in a foreign language possible to others.
+Creating a "version" can carry with it connotations of carving out wanted portions of any given text to fit one's underlying biases.
 Translating ancient manuscripts from different languages is no different than translating the words of a speaker from another country such as a foreign diplomat giving a news conference.
-So describing the Bible as merely being a "version" can be misleading.
+So describing a translation of the Bible as merely being a "version" can be misleading.

--Quite simply, different translations of the Bible exist because different groups of scholars knowledgeable in languages of Hebrew, Greek, and Aramaic have collaborated at different periods of time to develop them.
-Words have a semantic range or a variety of meanings in a group of words that are appropriate to use depending on the context of a given passage.
+-Different translations of the Bible exist because different groups of scholars knowledgeable in languages of Hebrew, Greek, and Aramaic have collaborated at different periods of time to develop them.
+Words have a semantic range or a variety of meanings in a group of words that are appropriate to use depending on context.
 For example, the word "angry" has other words with similar connotations like mad, upset, irate, vehement, furious, and enraged.
-Those terms differ in degrees of forcefulness and may thus not fully convey what a person intends to say.
-Some places in Hebrew and Greek are even ambiguous.
-There have also been discoveries of manuscripts which provide further data to use in updating translations.
-Although the phraseology of different Bible translations may have noticeably different wording in certain places, phrases, or even different sentence structures, the meaning of the text in the vast majority of instances is the same.
+Those terms differ in degrees of forcefulness and may thus not fully convey what a person intends to say in various contexts.
+Hebrew and Greek syntax can even be obscure sometimes.
+There have been discoveries of manuscripts and archaeology which provide further data to use in improving translations.
+The meaning of the text when considered in its entirety essentially remains the same.
 There is therefore still one Bible.

-- So Which Bible Translation Is The Best One To Read From?:
+- Which Bible Translation Is The Best One To Read From?:

 I would say that dynamic translations become more interpretive than translative, and the more dynamic they are the more they become more commentary.
 Paraphrases, such as The Message, are worthless.
 The best versions would be formal translations such as NAS, KJV, NKJV, ESV, Darby, Jay Green.
 There is my favorite version, HCSB, which is only slightly dynamic but much more formal than the NIV84.
 The NET is another fairly good one, but when you get to the NLT and God's Word versions, you're getting more dynamic.